-The associate degree and practical nursing program is approved by the Alabama Board of Nursing.
+The associate degree nursing program and the practical nursing option are approved by the Alabama Board of Nursing.
 All agencies used as clinical sites are approved/accredited by an appropriate organization.

 DEGREE AND LICENSURE

 The Division of Nursing offers two points of exit within the nursing program.
 After successful completion of the third semester of the nursing curriculum, the student is awarded a certificate in practical nursing and may be eligible to apply for licensure as a practical nurse.
 After successful completion of the five semester nursing curriculum, the graduate is awarded an Associate in Applied Science-Associate Degree Nursing and may be eligible to apply for licensure as a registered nurse.
 Fees for the examination and the license are set by the testing and licensing authorities and are the responsibility of the student.